 |Dimensions||277 mm x 120 mm x 38 mm|

 Arctic has a couple of flavors in this line-up featuring 120, 240, 280 and 360 variants.
 I had the opportunity to checkout the 240 version, which supports two 120mm included fans.
-These are set to exhaust by default; you can reorient them to be the source of intake.
+These are set to exhaust by default, but you can reorient them to be the source of intake.

-Arctic’s Liquid Freezer II fits in well with the look of the Meshify C case.
-It is a little big and blocky.
-Square angles comprise their radiator.
+Arctic’s Liquid Freezer II fits in well with the look of the Meshify C case, in spite of being a bit big and blocky.
+Likewise, square angles comprise their radiator.
 They didn’t go trying to round out the radiator frame/reservoir.
 The tubing appears to be black and silver nylon sheathing over rubber tubing, which adds some subtle texture to the overall look.

 Where things get weird is in the pump/plate.
-Here, a lot more angles and flash are added to the design.
+For example, a lot more angles and flash are added to the design.
 It reminds me of a gaming mouse or one of those “gamer” routers.
-It does feature a small fan for moving air around the VRMS.
+However, it does feature a small fan for moving air around the VRMS.
 This can often be a point of “dead air” that would otherwise just sit there.
 While I say that the block is “weird,” I won’t say that I don’t like it.
 It doesn’t quite resonate with the rest of the aesthetics, but it also isn’t a loud in-your-face design.

-Over nine separate runs, the Dark Rock maintained an average of 60° Celsius and reached equilibrium after about 5 minutes in each test.
+Over nine separate runs, the Dark Rock still maintained an average of 60° Celsius, reaching equilibrium after about 5 minutes in each test.
 The Arctic Liquid Freezer II maintained 54° Celsius but didn’t reach equilibrium until nearly 15 minutes later.
-That’s a 6° Celsius difference
+In effect, that’s a 6° Celsius difference

 Running OCCT, of course, is synthetic in that it puts 100% load on your CPU for a given time frame.
 I would wager that most users won’t tax their systems that hard for that long very often.

 The Arctic Liquid Freezer II is a fair bit louder than my BeQuiet Dark Rock Pro 3, though I wouldn’t say it was uncomfortably loud.
-If you work with headphones on you wouldn’t notice, anyway.
-Sound is a hard thing to quantify without lots of specialized equipment, and what is “acceptable” is very subjective.
+But if you work with headphones on, you wouldn’t notice, anyway.
+Sound is a hard thing to quantify without lots of specialized equipment.
+Moreover, what is “acceptable” is very subjective.
 I can say that the noise while under load was not much louder than my typing on a mechanical keyboard to write this review.